-- 19 "(a) Purchases Allowed.
-Without a permit, a person may purchase at one time: - (1) Not more than 80 liters of malt beverages, except draft malt beverages in kegs for off-premises consumption.
-For purchase of a keg of malt beverages for off-premises consumption the permit required by G.S.
-18B-403(a)(4) must first be obtained; - (2) Any amount of draft malt beverages by a permittee in kegs for on-premise consumption; - (3) Not more than 50 liters of unfortified wine;
+- "(a) Purchases Allowed.
+Without a permit, a person may purchase at one time: - (1) Not more than 80 liters of malt beverages, other than draft malt beverages in kegs; beverages, except draft malt beverages in kegs for off-premises consumption.
+For purchase of a keg of malt beverages for off-premises consumption, the permit required by G.S.
+18B-403(a)(4) must first be obtained; - (2) Any amount of draft malt beverages by a permittee in kegs;kegs for on-premise consumption; - (3) Not more than 50 liters of unfortified wine;

-Not more than eight liters of either fortified wine or spirituous liquor, or eight liters of the two combined."
+(4) Not more than eight liters of either fortified wine or spirituous liquor, or eight liters of the two combined."